gocontractdev/flaky-tests-reproduction/README.md

 ## 🔥 Delta:

-Please refer to
+Please refer to my Jupyter
-[Delta iPython](/process/delta.ipynb) file to see the explanations about the project's delta.
+[Delta iPython](https://nbviewer.jupyter.org/github/gocontractdev/flaky-tests-reproduction/blob/main/process/delta.ipynb) file to see the explanations about the project's delta.
 Here is the summary:
 #### A) about Process:
 The methodology used in original and recreation work are same however due to issues in the code or un-explained manaul parts; we had to employ remedees or alternatives in the implementation and exection of the proccess.
 The alternatives we had to adopt include: